 Dr. Chen is a Cardiovascular Surgeon from Jinan, China.
 He graduated from Shandong Medical University.
 He works with Dr. Bonde on animal experiments and the LVAD patient outcome analysis.
 His interest lies on LVADs, and innovative cardiac procedures.

 Aditi Balakrishna | Medical Student Research Assistant

-Aditi is a rising second-year Yale medical student in the Bonde lab.
-She is working on heart transplant outcomes research as well as on the FREE-D Wireless Energy Transfer project.
-She graduated from Harvard with a bachelor’s degree in neurobiology in 2010.
+Aditi worked in the Bonde Lab as a second year Yale medical student and focused on outcomes research involving heart transplantation.
+She graduated from Harvard with a bachelor's degree in neurobiology in 2010 and will be graduating from Yale in 2015.
 She is from Memphis, Tennessee.

-Elsa is a statistician for the Cardiology/Heart Failure and Transplant Department at Yale University Hospital.
+Elsa was a statistician for the Cardiology/Heart Failure and Transplant Departments at Yale School of Medicine.
 She is an expert in statistics as well as SAS and Excel.
-She uses her in-depth knowledge to supporting clinical research at the Bonde lab.
-Elsa has masters in Actuary Science from the University of Iowa and bachelors in statistics from the University of California Berkley.
+Elsa has a masters degree in Actuary Science from the University of Iowa and bachelors in statistics from the University of California Berkley.
 She worked for several years as an actuary at both Met Life and the West Coast Life Insurance Company.

 Usman Anwer | Engineering Student Researcher